ptnghia3502/git-cheat-sheet/README.md

 * ### Setup Git and first commit to repo
   * **Download/Install** </br>
     Download Git from this link: [Git - Downloads](https://git-scm.com/downloads) </br>
-    After the file is downloaded, install it in the system </br>
+    After the file is downloaded, install it in the system. </br>
     Once installed, select Launch the Git Bash, then click on finish.
-Or right-click somewhere on desktop and choose Git Bash Here </br>
+Or right-click somewhere on desktop and choose Git Bash Here. </br>
     The Git Bash Console will be launched. </br>
     To check Git is installed or not, or check version, use this command:
     ```